 - This course is designed to teach basic electronics.
 Students learn enough in this course to put together simple circuits such as voltage dividers, filters and amplifiers.
 A primary goal of this lab is to foster a spirit of independence in the student researcher.
 Each student will complete an independent project.
 Prerequisite: Physics 152 and Math 136.

 Phys 333: Mathematical Methods of Physics

-- Important problems in the physical sciences and engineering often require powerful mathematical methods for their solution.
-While this course provides an introduction to these methods and emphasizes their application to problems drawn from diverse areas of classical and modern physics, careful attention is paid to the mathematical formalism.
-Some representative topics may include the integral theorems of Green, Gauss, and Stokes; Fourier and Laplace transforms; selected techniques from the theory of ordinary and partial differential equations; and calculus of variations with applications to Lagrangian mechanics.
-The course also introduces students to the computer algebra system Mathematica as an aid in visualization and problem-solving.
+- Solving important problems in the physical sciences and engineering often require powerful mathematical methods.
+This course provides an introduction to these methods, and emphasizes their application to problems drawn from diverse areas of classical and modern physics.
+Some representative topics include the theorems of Gauss and Stokes; Fourier series; and selected techniques from the theory of ordinary and partial differential equations.
+The course also introduces students to Mathematica as an aid in visualization and problem-solving.
 Prerequisite: Physics 152, Math 205 (Multivariable Calculus).
 Also offered as Math 333.

 Phys 401, 402: Quantum Mechanics

 - Intended for physics majors preparing for graduate study in physics and closely related areas, this course applies methods of advanced analysis to quantum mechanics and other topics.
 Prerequisite: Physics 307, 308, or permission of the department.

 Phys 403, 404: Topics in Advanced Physics

 - Seminars, projects or participation in faculty research designed to meet individual needs of advanced students.
 Offered on demand.
 Prerequisite: Physics 307, 308, or permission of the department.